ZoeLeBlanc/is310-computing-humanities-2022/_schedule/20-mapping-and-classification.md

 ## Class Activities

+**CLASS CANCELED**

+- Either individually or in groups, read through the [Introduction to Exploratory Data Analysis]({{site.baseurl}}/materials/exploratory-data-analysis/01-intro-eda).
+Instructor will also post video walkthrough of the material either Friday or Saturday (will notify on discord once available).

-- Prior to class read through the introduction to text mining and data visualization (link to be posted).
+- ~~Prior to class read through the introduction to text mining and data visualization (link to be posted).~~

 - ~~Robert Lee, Tristan Ahtone, Margaret Pearce, Kalen Goodluck, Geoff McGhee, Cody Leff, Katherine Lanpher and Taryn Salinas.
 “Land Grab Universities: A High Country News Investigation” <https://www.landgrabu.org/>~~
   - ~~Optional listen to an interview with the authors <https://nothingneverhappens.org/decolonial/landgrabu/>~~